ChapelR/harlowe-audio/docs/README.md

 ]
 ```

+> [!TIP]
-Note that most browsers will not play any sound before the user interacts with the page.
+> Most browsers will not play any sound before the user interacts with the page.
 Once sound plays once, however, you can play sounds without worrying about it, so a setup like the one above is generally wise when you're playing the first sound in your game.
 There are a few methods that can sneak around this, though, with varying degrees of success.

 You'll also notice that we called two methods in a row: `loop()` and `play()`.
 This is called *method chaining*.
 You can't chain every method together, but the ones you can chain will be clearly marked.